skojaku/degree-corrected-link-prediction-benchmark/README.md

 where `data_dir` is the directory where all data will is located, and `small_networks` is a boolean value indicating whether to run the experiments for the small networks for testing the code.

-Once you have created the `config.yaml` file, you can run the snakemake as follows:
+Once you have created the `config.yaml` file, move under the `reproduction/` directory and run the snakemake as follows:
 ```bash
 snakemake --cores <number of cores> all
 ```